lsaravia/CriticalGlobalForest/Notes.md

 The dynamical law presented here allows one to identify the transition between these states when the total population is still fixed; qualitative changes in the stability of large patches—from linear to logarithmic—may thus serve as an important precursor of catastrophic shifts [24] such as desertification in arid ecosystems.

 -------------

+@Irvine2016

+A simple dimensionality argument can be used to show that in the aggregation and death model with a kernel that has a general power law scaling as described in Eq.
+(3), the resulting stationary distribution will have the same exponent as that in the model with no death (Connaughton et al., 2004).
+The conclusion of how to relate the patch-size distribution to the system dynamics is that both the power-law exponent and the presence of an exponential cut-off does give an indication of the underlying dynamics.
+More complex fragmentation processes than the one discussed would alter these conclusions however, as a non-linear fragmentation process will also lead to self-similar solutions and thus the two processes are confounded when only the stationary state is observed (Ernst and VanDongen, 1987), such processes include storms and other strong weather events that could split a single cluster of vegetation into multiple clusters.
+The size of the system where the dynamics occur, such as in the lattice model, may also have an impact on the exponents of the patch-size distribution due to finite-size effects